samarthbanskar/E-Commerce-Delivery-Analysis/README.md

 This analysis highlights how delivery delays, operational timing, and product categories impact customer satisfaction and refunds.
 By focusing on peak-hour optimization and delay reduction strategies, e-commerce platforms can improve customer experience and reduce revenue loss.

+🚀 Future Improvements

+Add proper order date and time to analyze monthly and seasonal trends

+Improve data quality by ensuring complete and consistent timestamps

+Track delivery partner workload to understand peak-hour delays

+Analyze customer feedback in more detail to improve service quality